 Commercial Release Sprays

 There are several cooking release sprays on the market, often available in aerosol form.
 Although apparently designed to be used on bakeware, after frequent use some of these sprays will build up a residue which will spoil the release properties of bakeware (even causing traditional PTFE non-stick to fail).
 We do not currently recommend any commercial release spray.

 After use, wash in warm, soapy water, rinse and dry.
 Avoid using sharp utensils and knives.
 Cooking with certain fats and oils may produce a light discolouration on the surface of the tin.
 This is quite normal, and is not hazardous to health.
 Professional chefs encourage a 'patina' of this nature to build-up on their bakeware.

 In common with many high-quality products, anodised Bakeware should never be put in the dishwasher.
-Some dishwasher detergents contain caustic cleaning agents which may chemically attack and damage the surface of your tin.
-Similarly, avoid the use of oven-cleaners and other harsh chemical cleaning agents.
+Most dishwasher detergents contain caustic cleaning agents which may chemically attack and damage the surface of your tin.
+Similarly, avoid the use of oven cleaners and other harsh chemical cleaning agents.

 If Your Tin Has Been Washed In a Dishwasher